Manufacturer: | Scratch |

 Construction:

-T' motor mount consists o' a 6" piece o' LOC 29mm tubing, shiver me timbers, matey, a double layer fiber rin' in t' front, and a 1/8" plywood rin' in t' back (I used this mix because it's what I had 'in stock').
+T' motor mount consists o' a 6" piece o' LOC 29mm tubing, matey, shiver me timbers, a double layer fiber rin' in t' front, and a 1/8" plywood rin' in t' back (I used this mix because it's what I had 'in stock').
 This plywood rin' is mounted 0.6" from t' end o' t' motor tube, so that t' end o' t' motor tube will be flush with t' end o' t' custom rin' after it is slipped on.
-Blimey!
-Avast!
 Blimey!
 T' rings were attached with epoxy and t' motor mount is glued in with Gorilla glue.

-At first, me bucko, I was goin' t' use this as t' aft centerin' rin' and glue in the dowels.
-Avast!
-However, when I dry fit t' dowels, arrr, I began t' worry that they may break on landing.
-Well, blow me down!
+At first, shiver me timbers, arrr, I was goin' t' use this as t' aft centerin' rin' and glue in the dowels.
+Arrr!
+However, when I dry fit t' dowels, I began t' worry that they may break on landing.
+Begad!
 So, I decided t' make t' aft rin' removable and t' dowels replaceable.
-T' rin' is held in with eight small screws, which also hold each dowel in place.
+Arrr!
+T' rin' is held in with eight small screws, arrr, which also hold each dowel in place.

 T' shock cord assembly consists o' a 1/8" Keelhaul®©™®